evansbenj/Reduced-Representation-Workshop/7_More_on_Stacks.md

 `cd /home/datasets/2015_Ben_Evans/complete_data/monkey/Stacks_Results`

-Let's first uncompress one of the results file like this:

-`gunzip batch_1.catalog.tags.tsv.gz`

-and then look at the compressed file like this:
+Let's first look at the catalog file like this:

 `more batch_1.catalog.tags.tsv`